looker-open-source/block-bqml-k-means/QUICK_START.md

 ## **\[8\] BQML: Centroids**

 With the dimensions and measures in this section, you can generate a profile of each cluster by the attributes/behaviors (labeled **Feature and Category**) selected for the model in step **\[3\] BQML: Select Training Data**.
-Uses the nearest centroid means (labeled **Value**) produced by BigQuery ML K-means.
-Provides Feature Category averages for each of the K clusters as well as an overall weighted average for the training data (cluster 0).
-By including the overall weighted average, you can compare each cluster not only to each other but to the overall average.
+Uses the nearest centroid means (labeled **Value**) produced by BigQuery ML K-means algorithm.
+Provides Feature Category normalized averages for each of the K clusters as well as an overall weighted average for the training data (cluster 0).
+By including the overall weighted average, you can compare each cluster not only to each other but also to the overall average.

   > You have many different options for profiling clusters, The example below highlights which features are well below or well above the overall average.

   > For the **Trip Segmentation** example, enter model name (trips\_by\_fare\_duration\_distance) in **\[2\] BQML: Name Your Model**.
 Add dimension **Feature and Category** as rows in the data grid and add **Nearest Centroid Label with Pct of Total** as PIVOT column.

-  > The measure **Value** is uniquely defined to display the **Centroid Value** while actually representing the **Pct DifF from Weighted Average**.
+  > The measure **Value** is uniquely defined to display the **Centroid Value** while actually representing the **Pct Diff From Weighted Average**.
 Designing the metric this way will allow you to conditionally format the table and highlight the differences from the weighted average.
+To see and use the actual centroid value in a chart, you can select the measure **Nearest Centroid Value** or dimension **Value**.

   > Click RUN to generate results and we'll walk through steps to format the visualization.

----
-  In Visualization Pane:
+  > In Visualization Pane:

-   1. select Table type visualization if not already selected
+  > 1. select Table type visualization if not already selected
-   2. Click Edit, Select *Series* tab and **Uncheck** Cell Visualiztion under **Value** if turned on by default
+  > 2. Click *Edit*, Select *Series* tab and *Uncheck* Cell Visualiztion under **Value** if turned on by default
-   3. Select *Formatting* tab, Turn On **Enable Conditional Formatting**
+  > 3. Select *Formatting* tab, Turn On *Enable Conditional Formatting*
-   4. Add a **Conditional Formatting Rule**
+  > 4. Add a *Conditional Formatting Rule*
-       - along a scale
+  >     - along a scale
-       - apply to all numeric fields
+  >     - apply to all numeric fields
-       - set Palette to a diverging color range (edit to set middle color to white)
+  >     - set Palette to a diverging color range (consider setting middle color to white so values which do not differ much from average are not highlighted)
-       - uncheck Mirror Range Around Center Value
+  >     - uncheck Mirror Range Around Center Value
-       - set Range: start = -1 , center = 0 , end = 2 (a value of 2 means the cluster centroid is more than 2 times weighted average)
+  >     - set Range: start = -1 , center = 0 , end = 2 (a value of 2 means the feature average for cluster is more than 2 times the overall weighted average)
----